NevadaM/3EquationModelMaker/README.md

 Welcome to the 3 Equation Model Maker, by Neil Majithia The app is hosted here: https://share.streamlit.io/nevadam/3equationmodelmaker/main/Client.py

-Version: alpha 3.04
+Version: alpha 3.05
-Changelog: fixed old method of getting A for IS curve
+Changelog: laid foundations for implementation of rational expectations

 The aim of this program is to plot the exact state of the economy at any time period of a simulated shock.